 On 6 October 1889, Hans Meyer reached the highest summit on the crater ridge of Kibo.

-First sightings by non-indigenous explorers
+First sightings by non-native adventurers

 Youngest and oldest people to summit